xiix0/scam/README.md

-In Marseilles they make half the toilet soap we consume in America, but the Marseillaise only have a vague theoretical idea of its use, which they have obtained from books of travel.
+Hain't we got all the fools in town on our side?
+And hain't that a big enough majority in any town?
-		-- Mark Twain
+		-- Mark Twain, "Huckleberry Finn"